 Dementia is becoming one of the most intrusive diseases that crucially diminish the quality of life of those who suffer from it and the people around them.
 Seeing the struggles that dementia causes and the future developments of our population, it is important to tackle individual & demographic problems by cost-efficiently and effectively supporting the lives of people that suffer from dementia.

 Every Monday, during a month on Researchista’s Blog you will find a new subject in which we invite one or more Researchers to talk about it.
-They are… Read more “(38) Research on Food: make-your-own-little-Research.”
+They are called “Special Guests” (because they are special and because they are guests).
+At the end of every subject (4th week of each month), Researchista is inviting anyone willingContinue reading “(38) Research on Food: make-your-own-little-Research.”

 Whilst I am sitting here writing this first post for Researchista, various dark thoughts run through my mind.
 Did I bite off a bigger piece than I can chew?
 Are people going to think this is a dull piece of text?
 Can I combine blogging with my PhD work?
 Self-doubt and critique are a pretty common phenomenon that many of you are familiar with.
 These feelings are quite normal and adaptive because they make us go the extra mile.
 They urge us to practice that presentation one more time before getting on stage or to repeat those materials a last time before the test.